![]() |

 F-100 to catch the repeat of the Ben Villaflor fight on T.V.
 When he

 rounded the corner of the street that leads to his home, Roland never saw Liv.
-He
+Instead, he hit her straight on and killed her instantly.
+Sally was the daughter of my

-mother’s sister, and, after the accident, Sally and her family were looked
+mother's sister, and after the accident, Sally and her family were looked

 that my mother had come to Maui to help Sally and Roland, they were shunned too.